wwoody827/CarND-Behavioral-Cloning-P3/writeup.md

 The overall strategy for deriving a model architecture was to ...

+My first step was to use a linear model.
+This is a simple model and I did not it expect it to work.
+But I choose this as a start point to see how a simple network fail.

+The result of a linear model is the car will simple make a U-turn with small radius.
+This can be understood as the training data is a car always running within a large

-My first step was to use a convolution neural network model similar to the ...
+to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.